Arbitrary state preparation in quantum harmonic oscillators using neural networks: Method

-Previous to the actual neural network, we calculate the expected values of the $d=n^2 -1$ matrices that form a complete basis of $SU(n)$ \cite{lie_algebras_sun} with respect to the target state $\ket{\psi_{\text{target}}}$ (for more details, see \cref{app:sun}).
-These expected values are then passed to the neural network.
+The target state is fed into the neural network by passing the expected values of the $d=n^2 -1$ matrices that form a complete basis of $SU(n)$ \cite{lie_algebras_sun} with respect to the target state $\ket{\psi_{\text{target}}}$ (for more details, see appendix~\ref{app:sun}).
 A schematic of the information flow through the neural network can be seen in Figure \ref{fig:nn-structure}.
 The neural network parameters are optimized using stochastic gradient descent \cite{neural_network_training}.
 In the machine learning jargon, carrying out this optimization is called ``training'' the neural network.
 Training is done by minimizing the average infidelity over random target states, i.e.,